Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Supplementary Material

-Finally, Table \ref{tab:elpd_balanced} gives the ELPD results for both models under both DGPs.
-As per Table \ref{tab:elpd_sim2}, the ELPD favours the model used to generate the data.
-As regards the DM model included in this comparison, we note that it outperforms ZANIM under the ZANIDM DGP.
-This was not the case in Table \ref{tab:elpd_sim2}, which is likely due to the similarity of the $\mathrm{DI}\lbrack Y_j \rbrack$ indices of both distributions under the parameter settings used in Section \ref{sec:simstudy2} (see Table \ref{tab:theoretical_moments}).
-Under the balanced parameter settings used here, these indices are much higher under ZANIDM than ZANIM, which indicates that the $\bm{\alpha}$ parameters contribute more to the overdispersion in the data than the $\bm{\zeta}$ parameters.
+Finally, \autoref{tab:elpd_balanced} gives the ELPD results for both models under both DGPs.
+As per \autoref{tab:elpd_sim2}, the ELPD favours the distribution used to generate the data.
+As regards the DM model included in this comparison, we note that it outperforms the ZANIM model under the ZANIDM DGP.
+This was not the case in \autoref{tab:elpd_sim2}, which is likely due to the similarity of the $\mathrm{DI}\lbrack Y_j \rbrack$ indices of both distributions under the parameter settings used in Section \ref{sec:simstudy2} (see \autoref{tab:theoretical_moments}).
+Under the balanced parameter settings used here to generate the data, these indices are much higher under ZANIDM than ZANIM, which indicates that the $\bm{\alpha}$ parameters contribute more to the overdispersion in the data than the $\bm{\zeta}$ parameters.